-To use Target Standard or Target Premium, add one line of code to call mbox.js.
+To use Adobe Target Standard or Target Premium, add one line of code to call mbox.js.

-You can use either of two library references: mbox.js or at.js.
-Benefits of at.js explains the differences between the two libraries.
+You can use either of two library references: the Adobe Experience Platform Web SDK or at.js.
+Benefits of at.js explains the differences between the mbox.js and at.js libraries.

-mbox.js end-of-life: On January 18, 2021, Adobe Target will no longer support the mbox.js library.
-Post January 18, 2021, all calls made from mbox.js will gracefully fail and impact your pages that have Target activities running by serving default content.
-We recommend that all customers migrate to the most recent version of the at.js library before this date to avoid any potential issues with your sites.
-For more information, see How At.js Works.
+mbox.js end-of-life: On March 31, 2021, Adobe Target will no longer support the mbox.js library.
+Post March 31, 2021, all calls made from mbox.js will gracefully fail and impact your pages that have Target activities running by serving default content.

 The single reference to mbox.js on each page provides the libraries needed for all of your activities. mbox.js calls Target from every page that references the mbox.js file.
 This enables Target to do the following:

 To simplify implementation, you could reference mbox.js in your global header.

 You do not need to maintain different activity-specific versions of the file.

 <head> section of each page on your site.